is-the-bench-arch-safe

 The Flip Side of the Bench Press Arch

-Although the bench press arch is advertised to make your lifts more efficient, there is another side to the story.
+Although the bench press arch is advertised to make your lifts more efficient, there’s another side to the story.

 So, let’s break down what happens when you add that bow: from how it changes the game to why it might not be for everyone: